mogab9/ambientCloud/README.md

 This will perform an initial build and start a watcher process that will update bundle.js with any changes you wish to make.
 This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).

-To run the app, spin up an HTTP server and visit http://localhost/.../todomvc-flux/.
+To run the app, spin up an HTTP server and visit http://localhost/.../ambientcloud/.
 Or simply open the index.html file in a browser.

 ## Todo
-- Add players button
-- Switch to another random track after current track is completed
 - Upgrade randomness of tracks list